 Directly & indirectly GBHP Project Affected Person (PAPs) will be organized in the form of their own organizations.
-The community institutions and their activists are recognized by the Government and private development agencies which are vehicles for the sustainable development and poverty reduction.
+The institutions and their activists are recognized by the Government and private development agencies which are vehicles for the sustainable development and poverty reduction.

 To ensure fair and just implementation and compensation packages announced for affected communities of Ghazi Barotha hydro Power Project (GBHP) through involvement of all stakeholders and promote area development programme with a special focus on the poor and deprived communities.